Takitu: Worship

-Locations where she was worshiped include Hattusa, where a staff serving as a cultic utensil connected to her was held, Lawazantiya in Kizzuwatna, and Ugarit.
+Locations where Takitu was worshiped include Hattusa, where a staff serving as a cultic utensil connected to her was held, Lawazantiya in Kizzuwatna, and Ugarit.
 In the last of these cities, she is attested in a number Hurrian offering lists, either in her standard place after Ḫepat, after Ninatta and Kulitta and before Nikkal, or in one case after Hutena and Hutellura as the last deity listed.
 She also appears in a number of texts written in the Ugaritic language in an alphabetic script.
 She is mentioned in the very first text discovered during the excavations in 1929, a ritual taking place over the course of two days, partially at night.
 She received an ewe as an offering during it, after the local goddess Pidray and before Tiraṯu, the god of wine.
 She is also mentioned in a deity list, which similarly places her after Pidray and before Tiraṯu.

 Mythology

-A myth preserved on the tablet CTH 346.12 describes Takitu's journey through the lands of Mitanni to distant Šimurrum, undertaken on behalf of her mistress.
+A myth preserved on the tablet CTH 346.12 describes Takitu's journey through the lands of Mitanni to Šimurrum, undertaken on behalf of her mistress, Ḫepat.

-She also appears in the Song of Ullikummi, where Ḫepat tasks her with finding out the fate of her husband Teshub after his initial confrontation with the eponymous monster.
-Later Ḫepat's servants have to hold her to make sure she does not fall from the roof while Teshub's brother Tashmishu brings her information.
+Takitu also appears in the Song of Ullikummi, where Ḫepat tasks her with finding out the fate of her husband Teshub after his initial confrontation with the eponymous monster.
+Later Ḫepat's servants have to hold her to make sure she does not fall from the roof while Teshub's brother Tashmishu brings her information about his fate.